 No one likes “morning breath” and it's easy to put bad breath down to having just woken up.
 There can be underlying causes to it though, so if you find yourself regularly worried about your breath smelling, pay a visit to your dentist and get checked out.

 You might just be an avid coffee drinker or very attached to garlic.
-If that’s the case, pick a bad breath toothpaste that has an extra fresh minty hit like Colgate Max Fresh with Cooling Crystals or Aquafresh Extra Fresh Complete Care.
-Most brands have an ‘extra fresh’ option in their range, so these are just a couple of examples.
+If that's the case, pick a bad breath toothpaste that has an extra fresh minty hit like Colgate Max Fresh with Cooling Crystals or Sensodyne Repair & Protect Extra Fresh.
+Most brands have an ‘extra fresh' option in their range, so these are just a couple of examples.

-Read our full article on bad breath for more product recommendations (including some stronger ones) and home remedies.
+Read our full article on halitosis and bad breath for more product recommendations (including some stronger ones) and home remedies.

 There are a variety of reasons you could be losing minerals from your teeth.
 It's a natural process and your saliva helps constantly replenish minerals including: